pyedifice/pyedifice/docs/source/tutorial.rst

 We add a constructor for this class, where we initialize the attribute :code:`meters`.
 Meters is a **state** variable;
 we expect all changes to meters to be reflected in the UI.
-Indeed, we can think of the render function as a map from the Component state, meters, to UI.
+Indeed, we can think of the render function as a map from the Element state, meters, to UI.

 In the render function, we read the value of meters and convert it to feet,